The policy framework

 Identify the information and ICT systems that your organisation manages.
 Assess the security risks (threats and vulnerabilities) and the business impact of any security breaches.

 To put right information security measures in place, you need to know what you have and how your organisation would be affected by any loss or harm.
+This is in alignment with the Public Records Act 2005.

 Design your information security